 The College takes a zero-tolerance approach to child-on-child sexual abuse or harassment: including 'sexting' and the sharing of inappropriate images and reports or disclosures of such activities will be pursued through our Child Protection/Safeguarding and Behaviour Policies.
-We recognise that, even when there are no reports of such behaviour, this does not mean that it is not happening within or beyond the College or the student group.
+We recognise that, even when there are no reports of such behaviour, this does not mean that it is not happening within or beyond the College or the student group and we will follow all relevant advice and guidance, for example

-We use both the formal and informal curriculum to minimise the risk of child-on-child abuse (including the possession or sharing of nude or semi-nude images) and encourage respectful and healthy relationships between students.
+'Sharing nudes and semi-nudes: how respond incident' to An overview for all staff working in education settings in England - March 2024 (UK Council for Internet Safety) We use both the formal and informal curriculum to minimise the risk of child-on-child abuse (including the possession or sharing of nude or semi-nude images) and encourage respectful and healthy relationships between students.
 We encourage Staff and students to challenge and report unacceptable behaviours, 'banter' and inappropriate comments.
 We will have particular regard to the need to support female students who are subject to sexual touching or assaults, as identified by the Ofsted /ISI thematic review of Sexual Violence and Sexual Harassment (June 2021), and also boys who might be subjected to initiation or 'hazing' acts of violence.
 All such incidents will be reported immediately to the Safeguarding Officer and DSL for appropriate action.